Skip to main content

 Vivien Thomas Scholars Initiative at Johns Hopkins University

-We cannot hope to produce the best science nor ensure that our faculties are truly representative until we increase the diversity of our PhD programs.
+We cannot hope to produce the best science nor ensure that our faculties are truly representative until there is an increase in the diversity of our students in PhD programs.
 Through the Vivien Thomas Scholars Initiative, Johns Hopkins now has the opportunity and imperative to invest ambitiously, think ambitiously, and act ambitiously to begin correcting the longstanding inequity in PhD education.

 Ronald J. Daniels, President of Johns Hopkins University